Mustard (music producer): Career

 In an interview with Sway's Universe, DJ Mustard described his business relationship with West coast rapper YG.
 Since YG's second mixtape The Real 4Fingaz, he has produced on all of his mixtapes.
 "I started making beats for YG; he was one [of] the first people to do my beats.
 I started with him, so for us to do a mixtape was easy.
 We created this dancing sound.
 I feel like we owed it to the streets and we're not stopping."
-DJ Mustard has produced singles by YG such as "Bitches Ain't Shit" featuring rappers Tyga and Nipsey Hussle, and "You Broke" also featuring Nipsey Hussle.
+DJ Mustard has produced singles by YG such as "Snitches Ain't Shit" featuring rappers Tyga and Nipsey Hussle, and "You Broke" also featuring Nipsey Hussle.
 During 2010, DJ Mustard released an unofficial compilation album with various artists through the label Thump Records that was called Let's Jerk named after the street dance called jerking in Los Angeles.

 During late 2011, DJ Mustard produced Tyga's third single "Rack City" from his second album Careless World: Rise of the Last King.
 The song was released in December 2011, and peaked at number 7 on the Billboard Hot 100 chart, number 1 on the Hot R&B/Hip-Hop Songs chart, and number 2 on the Hot Rap Songs chart.
 It was also certified 2× platinum by the RIAA.
 According to Mustard, the beat for the song was originally for YG.
 YG told Mustard that Tyga needed a beat, so he sent the beat to Tyga.
 DJ Mustard's career was given a huge blast from the song.
 He also produced two tracks from Tyga's mixtape Well Done 3, the third installment of his Well Done series and his song "Hit Em Up" featuring rapper Jadakiss from his third album Hotel California, released on April 9, 2013.

 During 2012, DJ Mustard produced Atlanta rapper 2 Chainz's song "I'm Different" that was released as the third single from his major debut album Based on a T.R.U.
 Story on November 8.
 The song charted at number 6 on the Hot R&B/Hip-Hop Songs chart and was certified gold by the RIAA, selling over 500,000 copies digitally.
-Also later in 2012, DJ Mustard produced the song R.I.P. by Atlanta rapper Young Jeezy that was released as the lead single from his twelfth mixtape It's Tha World on February 5, 2013.
+Also later in 2012, DJ Mustard produced the song R.I.P. by Atlanta rapper Jeezy that was released as the lead single from his twelfth mixtape It's tha World on February 5, 2013.
 The song features 2 Chainz, making this the second time he has rapped over Mustard's beats since "I'm Different".
 The song charted at number 17 on the Hot R&B/Hip-Hop Songs chart.
 Mustard has also produced tracks on rapper Bow Wow's seventh album Underrated such as "We In Da Club" which was released as the second single from that album.
 However, as stated by Bow Wow in 2012, the album has been indefinitely been delayed and he is no longer focusing on it.